 I am drawn to a quote by Sontag:

-To remove this guilt we donate to a cause.
+To remove this guilt, we donate to a cause.
 That cause was the creator of our guilt.
 Our donation the seeming remedy.
-And so one in an ever-widening circle of cause and cure.
+Subjugating the self in an ever-widening circle of cause and cure.

-I don’t agree with them.
-They don’t make me feel guilty.
-Just anger.
+I do not agree with them.
+They do not make me feel guilty — just anger.

 This negative stereotyping puts the masses right back into Plato’s cave, only this time the masses themselves volunteer to be chained up in the hope that the bare face of reality merely fades into a shadow projected on the wall in front of them.